 Young gerbils may do quite a bit of thumping, but often it seems that it is just a learning activity rather than a danger warning.
 Thumping is also an important part of the mating ritual.

 Gerbils will often groom themselves, including one another.
 As well as the benefits to their coats, this is an important part of their social interaction.
 They also appreciate being offered sand for taking a dust bath (they will roll and play in the sand, which helps clean their fur).

 Gerbils, like most other rodents, are avid chewers and will chew their way through cage furnishings somewhat regularly.
-It is important to provide appropriate chewing toys, like wood blocks and branches, to allow the gerbils to indulge this natural activity.
+It is important to provide appropriate chewing toys, such as wood blocks and branches, to allow the gerbils to indulge this natural activity.

-In the wild, gerbils live in a complex system of tunnels and burrows, so it is nice to allow the gerbil's room to burrow in their enclosure.
+In the wild, gerbils live in a complex system of tunnels and burrows, so it is nice to allow the gerbils enough room to burrow in their enclosure.
 A deep layer of wood shavings combined with hay will provide some room for burrowing.